robur-coop/albatross/README.md

 The following command-line applications for local and remote management are provided:
 - `albatross-client-local`: sends a command locally to the Unix domain sockets
 - `albatross-client-remote-tls`: connects to a remote TLS endpoint and sends a command
-- `albatross-provision-request`: creates a certificate signing request containing a command
-- `albatross-provision-ca`: certificate authority operations: sign, generate, and revoke (NYI)
+- `albatross-provision`: certificate authority operations and certificate signing request creation
 - `albatross-client-bistro`: command line utility to execute a command remotely: request, sign, remote (do not use in production, requires CA key locally)

 ## Albatross over TLS